Common Name:Winter cherry, Indian Ginseng (Eng.)

 Useful part: - Roots.
 The root of one year old plants are harvested from January to March then dried in the sun.

 Ashwagandha Preparations :Ashwagandha is used in Ayurvedic medicine in many different ways.
 Some of the more common methods include as a Ashwagandha powder/ Ashwagandha churna, Ashwagandha extract , a decoction, medicated ghee -Ashwagandha ghruta, as a medicated wine- Ashwagandharishta, Ashwagandha rasayana, Ashwagandhadi churna.

-Ashwagandha Dosage:The most popular method is to take the Ashwagandha churna (root powder) 1 to 3 Gms. or Ashwagandha extract in tablet form (2-4 tabs. of 250 mg daily).
+Ashwagandha Dosage:The most popular method is to take the Ashwagandha churna (root powder) 1 to 3 Gms. or Ashwagandha extract in capsule form (1-2 caps. daily).